 - Remaining affected team members who logged in with email, GitHub, GitLab, or Bitbucket will be denied access to the team until they sign out and then log back in via SSO.
 You may want to let your team members know to expect this, especially if they are a member of other teams where all login types are allowed.

 - API calls using access tokens generated by affected team members will be denied access.
 This applies to both personal access tokens and tokens from authorized applications.
 You may want to let your team members know to expect this, especially if they generated tokens in the past.
 If your team needs to use access tokens, you can select enforcement with Owner fallback and ensure that any API calls to your team are using access tokens generated by Owners.

 - All team members (including Owners) will no longer be able to save changes to their email address or password in their user settings.
-Email address changes will need to be made via your identity provider.
-Team members can change their password by requesting a password reset link.
+These changes will need to be made via your identity provider.